 The UMass ASCE UESI Student Surveying Team allows students to test their ability to measure boundaries, elevations and depths of land using standard field equipment and procedures.
 The successful completion of the tasks given are conducive to the students' success in the land surveying industry.
 This year the Surveying Competition Rules are giving students the option of competing in either an in person or online format.

 The Associated General Contractors of America (AGC), the voice of the construction industry, is an organization of qualified construction contractors and industry related companies dedicated to skill, integrity, and responsibility.
 Operating in partnership with its Chapters, the association provides a full range of services satisfying the needs and concerns of its members, thereby improving the quality of construction and protecting the public interest.
 AGC is dedicated to improving the construction industry daily by educating the industry to employ the finest skills, promoting use of the latest technology and advocating building the best quality projects for owners--public and private.
-AGC is committed to three tenets of industry advancement and opportunity: Skill, Integrity, and Responsibility.
+The UMass Amherst AGC Student Chapter is also committed to the three tenets of industry advancement and opportunity: Skill, Integrity, and Responsibility.

-ITE’s University of Massachusetts Amherst student chapter was founded in 1990.
+ITE’s UMass Amherst Student Chapter was founded in 1990.
 The award-winning chapter remains busy throughout the year focusing its activities in three areas: professional development, community service, and social events.
 This includes field trips, attendance at conferences, guest speakers, community outreach, and chapter social activities.
 The chapter meets regularly throughout the year and all meetings are open to anyone interested in learning more.